 If you decide to head out on one of the tours (you’d be silly not to) you’ll get dropped back off at the car park where you started.
 Be sure to hang around and marvel at the Glacier Lagoon (which is sadly vanishing by the minute) and the Diamond black sand beach.

 After a very early start (a snowstorm the night before had caused zero visibility and meant we couldn’t make it up to sleep near the Glacier Lagoon car park the night before, and instead had to get up to drive the remaining distance at 4am) and an insanely beautiful 3-hour drive through Vatnajökull National Park with Siggi, we all crashed in the car park for an hour or two.

 I have to say, waking up and peeking through the van curtains to see a view of the glaciers was a pretty mind blowing moment.

 Possibly the most beautiful place I’ve woken up in.

 Once we had filled up our large water tank at the car park cafe and tucked into a few roadside snacks, we headed north one last time to check out some hot springs in Hoffen (I have pinned the location on the map).
 Of course these aren’t anywhere near as big as the famous Blue Lagoon, but it also means there aren’t as many people.
 In fact we had it to ourselves for most of the time!

-As we drove back down the coast, stopping as we desired, we came to realise there was no liquor store left open in sight but we all fancied toasting to an incredible day.
-In true Iceland nature, we drove until we found lights (which is always a while) and we came across a gorgeous, very luxurious hotel – Foss Hotel.
+As we drove back down the coast, stopping as we desired, we came to realise there was no liquor store left open in sight.
+Even so, we all fancied toasting to an incredible day.
+In true Icelandic nature, we drove until we found lights (which is always a while) and we came across a gorgeous, very luxurious hotel: Foss Hotel.